t10d/kingdom-python-server/README.md

 ## Why?

 Why not use django?
 Or flask?
 Or FastAPI?
 Even though these are great frameworks they're (mostly heavily) opiniated.
-At T10, we have a need to implement and deliver maintainable software that we really know what's happening under the hood.
+At T10, we have a need to implement and deliver maintainable software that we really know what's happening under the (at least conceptual Pythonic-layer) hood.
 As a software house, we've also come to find that by using such frameworks programmers are more likely to be inhibited from practicing and improving their software design skills.

 ## Philosophy